How Map-to-Map Transitions Work (Beware of the Transition Trap!)

 Consequences of interacting with the transit point

-No Return: Once the countdown has started, you can't go back to the item transfer screen, even if you leave the transit area and go back in.
+No Return: Once the countdown has started, you can't go back to the item delivery screen, even if you leave the transit area and go back in.

 Extraction Points Unavailable: You can leave the transit area to continue exploring, looting, or fighting on your current map.
 However, all extraction points become unavailable, so you can't exit the raid through them.
 You can only transit to another map.